Growth & Congestion Issues

 Who would pay for the transportation sales tax?

-The sales tax would generate $635 million per year.
-According to a consultant study by PFM that was commissioned by Visit Orlando, at least 51% of the funds generated would be paid for by tourists and visitors outside of Orange County.
-The tax would be on purchases of retail goods and services.
+The sales tax would generate $596 million per year.* According to a consultant study by PFM that was commissioned by Visit Orlando, at least 51% of the funds generated would be paid for by tourists and visitors outside of Orange County.
+The tax would only apply to the first $5,000 per single purchase of retail goods and services.
 The tax would not include the following:

 - Essential food items (e.g., milk, bread)